balancer/balancer-sdk/balancer-js/README.md

 4. Create a .env file in the balancer-js folder
 5. In the .env file you will need to define and initialize the following variables

+   We have defined both Alchemy and Infura, because some of the examples use Infura, others use Alchemy.
+However, feel free to modify accordingly and use your favourite one.
    ALCHEMY_URL=[ALCHEMY HTTPS ENDPOINT]
    INFURA=[Infura API KEY]
    TRADER_KEY=[MetaMask PRIVATE KEY]
-   We have defined both Alchemy and Infura, because some of the examples use Infura, others use Alchemy.
-However, feel free to modify accordingly and use your favourite one.
+   Some examples also require the following Tenderly config parameters to be defined:
+   TENDERLY_ACCESS_KEY=[TENDERLY API ACCESS KEY] TENDERLY_PROJECT=[TENDERLY PROJECT NAME] TENDERLY_USER=[TENDERLY USERNAME]

 6. Run 'npm run node', this runs a local Hardhat Network
 7. Open a new terminal